dlwls5201/MyAndroidArchitecture/README.md

 This Sample consist of MainActivity and DetailActivity<br>
 I make the recycler view using this api in MainActivity and also you can click like button in DetailActivity<br>
-Like event effect MainActivity using RxEvent Bus
+Like event effect MainActivity using RxEventBus

 ### Demo